Skip to main content

 Select publications

-Hongkang's research contributions are recognized through his publications in academic journals, including the Journal of Accounting and Public Policy, European Accounting Review, Journal of Accounting, Auditing and Finance, Accounting Horizons, Accounting and Business Research, and Journal of Accounting Literature.
-He presently holds positions on the Editorial Advisory Board for the Managerial Auditing Journal and the Journal of Forensic Accounting Research.
-Additionally, Hongkang is an ad hoc referee for a range of academic journals, such as the Journal of Corporate Finance, Journal of Business Ethics, European Accounting Review, British Accounting Review, Accounting Horizons, and Journal of Accounting Literature.
+Hongkang’s research contributions are recognized through his publications in peer-reviewed academic journals, including the Journal of Accounting and Public Policy, Journal of Business Finance & Accounting, European Accounting Review, Journal of Accounting, Auditing & Finance, and Accounting Horizons, among others.
+He has held visiting positions at both Boston University and the University of Connecticut.
+Currently, he serves on the Editorial Advisory Boards of the Managerial Auditing Journal and the Journal of Forensic Accounting Research.
+In addition, he acts as an ad hoc reviewer for a range of journals such as the Journal of Corporate Finance, Journal of Business Ethics, European Accounting Review, and British Accounting Review.

-Within academia, he plays an active role on dissertation committees for PhD students and contributes significantly to the Master of Science in Accounting program.
-His rich professional background includes positions at accounting firms in both the US and Asia prior to his transition into academia.
+Within academia, Hongkang actively serves on dissertation committees for PhD students and plays a key role in the Master of Science in Accounting program.
+Before transitioning into academia, he held professional positions at accounting firms in both the United States and Asia, bringing a wealth of practical experience to his teaching and research.